cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 *    It must not contain the website gmail anywhere.
 (For example if we were generating a password for gmail accounts)
 *    It can only be made up of letters, numbers, and the underscore.

 What are the input domain paritions for this exercise?
+Provide your answer using an unordered nested lists in markdown.

 #### s